June 12, 2015

 Current Construction Activities

-Four construction crews are working on sewer and lateral pipe repairs in the area.
+Construction crews are working on sewer and lateral pipe repairs.
 Please be aware that construction schedules are subject to change due to conditions underground, weather, traffic, subcontractor schedules and availability of materials.
-You will notice several phases as different equipment or specialized crews are required at each site.
+You will notice several phases as the contractor brings in different equipment or specialized crews at each site.

 Sewer repairs upcoming or underway:

-- Staging of equipment and traffic control will extend the work zone on NE 57th Avenue between NE Sandy and Fremont Street.
+- NE 57th between Sandy and Fremont - Staging of equipment and traffic control will extend the work zone.

 - NE Klickitat and NE Siskiyou streets may be closed to NE 57th Avenue at times.
-Pedestrian crosswalks across NE 57th at NE Klickitat and NE Siskiyou streets will be closed at times for safety.
+Pedestrian crosswalks across NE 57th at NE Klickitat and NE Siskiyou streets will close at times for safety.